Exclusive – Marvel Games boss Bill Rosemann on multiverse, MCU and more: "All of us at Marvel, we're cutting loose"

 It’s highly ambitious for a mobile game, so much so that Rosemann says some of his colleagues at Marvel thought it was an upcoming console game when they first saw it.
 And even though it may not have explicit story connections to the other Marvel titles that have come to market during Rosemann’s tenure at the helm, there are heaps of behind-the-scenes links for returning fans to enjoy in this unique spin on the Marvel multiverse.

 Follow Radio Times Gaming on Twitter for all the latest insights, or visit our video game release schedule for all upcoming games on consoles.
-Swing by our hubs for more Gaming and Technology news.
-Or if you’re looking for something to watch, see our TV Guide.
+Swing by our hubs for more Gaming and Technology news, and if you're a Marvel fan, don't miss our round-up of Marvel gifts.
+Or if you're looking for something to watch, see our TV Guide.